God With Us—Absolute Deity

 Upon the throne of David and over His kingdom,

 To order it and establish it with judgment and justice

 The zeal of the Lord of hosts will perform this.”

-It is vital we recognize Jesus’ perfect humanity.
+Just as Jesus’ human nature demonstrates distinctly human attributes, those ascribed to divinity are also exclusive.
 That His humanity is coupled with absolute deity, however, defines the uniqueness of the Incarnation.

 Scripture asserts Jesus possessed the divine attributes of omnipotence, omniscience, omnipresence and immutability, which belong exclusively to God.
 The many miracles Jesus performed reveal His omnipotence.
 John concluded his gospel explaining,

 “And truly Jesus did many other signs in the presence of His disciples, which are not written in this book; but these are written that you may believe that Jesus is the Christ, the Son of God, and that believing you may have life in His name” (Jn.
 20:30).